Social Emotional Learning

 Social emotional learning is comprised of five interwoven core competences that make up character development.
 These are: Self-Awareness, Self-Management, Responsible Decision Making, and Relationship Skills.

-It is a life-long pursuit to master these core competences; but doing so is one of the important things a person can do to enjoy a fulfilling life.
+Mastering these core competences is a life-long pursuit; and doing so is an important step toward enjoying a well-rounded and fulfilling life.
 At BEAS Academy, we base our programs on these competences (listed below) and strive to provide a positive model for all of our students.

 - Self-Awareness: Understanding how your thoughts and emotions influence your behavior.
 Skills include Assertive communication, self-confidence, and acceptance of criticism.

 - Self-Management: The ability to regulate your emotions and behaviors in ways appropriate to the situation, to make goals, and have the discipline to work toward them.
 Skills include impulse control, stress-management, and self-discipline.